btccom/btcpool-ABANDONED/INSTALL.md

 ---

-## Init btcpool
+## Init zecpool

-Now create folder for btcpool, if you are going to run all service in one machine you could run `install/init_folders.sh` as below.
+Now create folder for zecpool, if you are going to run all service in one machine you could run `install/init_folders.sh` as below.

 ```
-cd /work/btcpool/build
+cd /work/zecpool/build
 bash ../install/init_folders.sh
 ```

 **create kafka topics**

-Login to one of kafka machines, than create topics for `btcpool`:
+Login to one of kafka machines, than create topics for `zecpool`:

 ```
 cd /work/kafka